Shaher-11/Shaher-11/README.md

 ### Hello there!
 My name is Shaher Shamroukh. 👋🤓

-I'm a Full-stack Web Developer, from Egypt.
-Self-starter and collaborative team player with well-honed communication and listening skills.
+I'm a Full-stack Web Developer,An aesthete, Self-starter and collaborative team player with well-honed communication and listening skills.
 Years of experience in customer-facing roles.
 Loves music and reading.

 🔧 Technologies & Tools